Takashiidobe/notes/src/tools/vim/refer-to-current-file.md

 ---
-title: refer-to-current-file
+title: Refer to Current File
 date created: Friday, November 8th 2024, 8:00:23 pm
-date modified: Tuesday, November 26th 2024, 2:53:03 pm
+date modified: Saturday, December 7th 2024, 8:58:58 pm
 ---

+# Refer to Current File

 To refer to the current file in Vim, you can use `%`.